Sergio Rossetti Morosini

-Sergio Rossetti Morosini (born 1953) is a Brazilian-American Scholar, artist and author of Venetian extraction who served as Brazil's Cultural attaché in New Orleans and is dedicated to preserving the Atlantic Forest and restoring the art in stone of New York City Landmarks.
+Sergio Rossetti Morosini (born 1953) is a Contemporary Brazilian-American scholar, artist and author of Venetian extraction who served as Brazil's Cultural attaché in New Orleans and is also dedicated to preserving the Atlantic Forest and restoring the art in stone of New York City Landmarks.

 Early life

 Sergio Rossetti Morosini is the middle of five children born to parents Italia Morosini and Pedro Rossetti, descendants of two old Venetian families, Morosini and Rossetti, that settled in the Atlantic Forest in Southern Brazil.
-Sergio grew up in the city of Guarapuava, in the heart of the state of Paraná's Araucaria Forest.
+He grew up in the city of Guarapuava, in the heart of the state of Paraná's Araucaria Forest.

 Education

-Sergio is educated in economics, diplomacy, and holds master's degrees in Fine Arts and History of Art from the Pratt Institute, Brooklyn, NY, where he later taught a Contemporary Sculpture and 3D illustration Course.
+Sergio is educated in economics, diplomacy, and holds master's degrees in Fine Arts and History of Art from the Pratt Institute in Brooklyn, New York. where he later taught a Contemporary Sculpture and 3D illustration Course.

 Career and marriage

-In his early 20s he represented Brazil in United States as a cultural attaché at the Consulate General in New Orleans, Louisiana.
+In his early 20s, he represented Brazil in United States as a cultural attaché at the Consulate General in New Orleans, Louisiana.
 There, while he was enrolled in the graduate program of Tulane University's Department of Social Sciences, he met the artist, Adèle, then, a fine arts student at Tulane's Newcomb College.
 They were married in 1976; he was 22 and she was 21.

 International affairs

 Sergio's tenure at the consulate, however, coincided with the end of the Brazilian Miracle.
 Through numerous cultural events, and partnerships with Loyola and Tulane Universities, and later with the newly founded New Orleans Area Latin American Chamber of Commerce, he worked diligently with New Orleans Mayor Moon Landrieu's administration, the International Relations Office, the International Trade Mart, and the Board of Commissioners of the Port of New Orleans to unite the Latin American businesses behind a comprehensive trade policy through the ports of New Orleans and Gulfport-Biloxi, Mississippi.
-Sergio was conferred the title of "Honorary State Senator" by the Lieutenant Governor, James Edward "Jimmy" Fitzmorris, Jr., Coordinator of International Relations and President of the Louisiana State Senate.
+He was conferred the title of "Honorary State Senator" by the Lieutenant Governor, James Edward "Jimmy" Fitzmorris, Jr., Coordinator of International Relations and President of the Louisiana State Senate.